mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/private-docker-registry/index.md

 ---
+layout: layout.pug
-post_title: Using a Private Docker Registry
+title: Using a Private Docker Registry
-menu_order: 004.5
+menuWeight: 004.5
 ---

 To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your service or pod definition.
 In Enterprise DC/OS, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.